-- 67. We apply high bank concentration (HBC) limits to funds with exposures to banks rated 'A-1+' that meet the conditions in the next paragraph and that exceed the standard "per issuer" limit of 5% (see table 1, row 13). - 68.
-HBC metrics reflect increased tolerance to portfolio concentration to banks with the highest short-term rating ('A-1+').
+72. We apply high bank concentration (HBC) limits to funds with exposures to banks rated 'A-1+' by S&P Global Ratings that meet the conditions in the next paragraph and that exceed the standard "per issuer" limit of 5% (see table 1, row 13).
+We consider only ratings from S&P Global Ratings for the purpose of high bank concentration limits, as we view these exposures as substantial to our rating analysis in this case.

+73. HBC metrics reflect increased tolerance to portfolio concentration to banks with the highest short-term rating ('A-1+').
 In addition, HBC is limited to an aggregate amount of the portfolio, in varying combination.
-HBCs increase exposure to individual issuers, but at our highest short-term rating category and with limited maturity.
-To reduce fund exposure to aggregate issuer concentration risk, two metrics apply: - A higher minimum 'A-1+' portfolio credit quality metric applies (table 1, row 4), and - An overall fund aggregate metric applies to banks whose "per issuer" concentration exceeds 5% (table 1, row 22).
+HBCs increase exposure to individual issuers, but at our highest shortterm rating category and with limited maturity.
+To reduce fund exposure to aggregate issuer concentration risk, two metrics apply:

+- A higher minimum 'A-1+' portfolio credit quality metric applies (table 1, row 4), and - An overall fund aggregate metric applies to banks whose "per issuer" concentration exceeds 5% (table 1, row 22).